salihgueler/keyboard_puzzle_dartpad_workshop/step_03/instructions.md

 }
 ```

-Now our shortcuts are part of our page, let's make them functional!
+Now your shortcuts are part of your page, let's make them functional!